How to Learn New Facts Without Feeling Like You Are Studying

 1. Follow your curiosity

-2. Read the explanation, not just the answer
+2. Read the explanation

-The explanation is where the learning happens.
+Do not stop at the answer.
+The explanation is where the real learning happens.

-3. Keep a small “facts I liked” list
+3. Keep a fact list

 Write down one fact per day.
 After one month, you have 30 new facts.

-4. Turn wrong answers into memory hooks
+4. Use wrong answers

 5. Use quizzes as warm-ups